Chirantana-g-156/ultimate-devops-project-aws/section-9/01-connect-k8s-using-kubectl.md

 # Connect to EKS Cluster using AWS CLI and kubectl
+#INSIDE EC2
 ## Step 1: Download and Install AWS CLI

 Follow the instructions to download and install the AWS CLI from the [official AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).